 - b.
+Postsecondary applicants to the BA major in Planning and the BA Environmental Studies programs must meet specific high school course requirements as outlined in §§15.2.1 and15.2.12 in order to meet prerequisite requirements for required courses in the program.
+All requirements as outlined in §§15.2.1 and15.2.12 for the BA major in Planning and the BA Environmental Studies programs must be met. - c.
 Students may apply for admission or readmission to the BA program in the Faculty if they have a competitive AGPA (minimum 2.0) and meet all other admission requirements.
 Applicants should note, however, that presentation of the minimum requirements does not guarantee admission.
-Some programs, for example, BA Honors, BA (Criminology), Bachelor of Music, and BMus/BEd Combined Degrees require minimum averages greater than 2.0.
-Refer to specific program requirements. - c.
-See also §14.2.1. - (2) Transfer from the Transition Year Program: See §14.1.3(2). - (3) Applicants who have previously been required to withdraw and/or failed probation: - a.
-Applicants who have previously been required to withdraw only once from any program at the University of Alberta or other postsecondary institution may be considered for admission or readmission.
-Following the requirement to withdraw, applicants in this category must either - successfully complete ★24 elsewhere transferable to the Faculty of Arts with a competitive AGPA (minimum 2.0) or - successfully complete ★18 elsewhere transferable to the Faculty of Arts with an AGPA of at least 2.7.
+Some programs and BA majors require minimum averages greater than 2.0.
+Refer to specific program requirements. - d.
+See also §14.2.1. - Transfer from the Transition Year Program: See §14.1.3(2). - (3) Applicants who have previously been required to withdraw (or equivalent by the standards of the Faculty of Arts see §42.6(2) for details)